Audio & Visual

 This past year, you began rolling out My Highmark, a new digital experience for customers fundamental to your digital transformation initiative.
 How is My Highmark poised to support your transformation?

 Tracy: We realized that to make healthcare more personalized, and people more engaged, we would need to serve them digitally.
 Historically, digital transformation in the healthcare industry has largely taken place independent of people and clinicians–but we wanted to bridge this gap.
 The pandemic also accelerated the need for people to adopt digital means; this led to tech-savvy people with higher expectations of digital interactions.
+We recognized that to transform healthcare and leverage digital modes of engagement, you have to put the person at the center.

 To us, that meant creating a one-stop shop for all things healthcare.
 Our goal was to create something that people lean into and use because they like and benefit from it, not because they have to.